iNavFlight/inav/docs/Autotune - fixedwing.md

 ## Completing the tune

-Once you have tuned reasonable PIFF parameters with AUTOTUNE you should complete the tune by switching out of AUTOTUNE to ANGLE or MANUAL and landing the airplane.
+Once you have tuned reasonable PIDFF parameters with AUTOTUNE you should complete the tune by switching out of AUTOTUNE to ANGLE or MANUAL and landing the airplane.

 Note that AUTOTUNE mode doesn't automatically save parameters to EEPROM.
 You need to disarm and issue a [stick command](Controls.md) to save configuration parameters.